2021–22 ABA League Second Division: Team allocation

-In July 2021, a Croatian team Adria Oil Škrljevo withdrew its bid to join the Alpe Adria Cup for the 2021–22 season.
+Note CRO: In July 2021, a Croatian team Adria Oil Škrljevo withdrew its bid to join the Alpe Adria Cup for the 2021–22 season.
 Also, another Croatian team Sonik-Puntamika withdrew its bid.

 A Croatian team Gorica has been applied for the Alpe Adria Cup in the upcoming season, also.
 Following withdrew of Gorica, Vrijednosnice Osijek joined the league for the upcoming season.
+Since no other croatian team applied, one more berth was given to Montenegro.